sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

  ![sign-in page](images/auth-sign-in-dummy-userid.png)

-After entering your credentials with successful authentication, you will be directed to authenticated `Home` page:
+After entering your credentials with successful authentication, you will be directed to authenticated `Home` page as shown here:

 ![home](images/authenticated-user-w-username.png)